-5 In your notebook, complete the email with the correct form of the highlighted phrases from the posts in exercise 2.
+5 Complete the email with the correct form of the highlighted phrases from the texts in exercise 2.

-Hi Kavla,
+Hi Kayla,

 Since you're new, I just wanted to see how you're getting on.
-I don't like to 1 6, but I noticed that you were a bit uncomfortable at the last school committee meeting and I wondered if you 2 or unwelcome for some reason.
-I know some people are 3 by the amount of information and everyone is not really 4 🖾 at first until they've had time to catch up.
-It took me ages to 5 🖾 and speak up in the meetings.
+I don't like to 1 but I noticed that you were a bit uncomfortable at the last school committee meeting and I wondered if you 2 or unwelcome for some reason.
+I know some people are 3 by the amount of information and everyone is not really 4 at first until they've had time to catch up.
+It took me ages to 5 and speak up in the meetings.
 Anyhow, don't worry about not fitting in.
-We've already been 6 for by your knowledge!
+We've already been 6 by your knowledge!
 Glad to have you on the committee.
+Josh

-6) GCD 1.01 Listen to three young people.
-In your notebook, match questions a-c with speakers 1-3.
+6 CD 1.01 Listen to three young people.
+Match questions a-c with speakers 1-3.

-Which speaker explains ...?
+Which speaker explains

-- a how an older person's actions affect their own personality - b why it is easier to get on with one generation than another - c why someone is different to how they appear - 7) GCD 1.01 Listen again and answer the questions. - 1 Why does speaker 1 consider herself lucky? - 2 Why does speaker 2 feel a special bond with Ms Warner? - 3 What does speaker 3 admire about her mother?
+- a how an older person's actions affect their own personality? - b why it is easier to get on with one generation than another? - c why someone is different to how they appear? - 7 CD 1.01 SListen again and answer the questions. - 1 Why does speaker 1 consider herself lucky? - 2 Why does speaker 2 feel a special bond with Ms Warner? - 3 What does speaker 3 admire about her mother?
 How does she explain the tension between them?

-8 Complete the sentences with the word pairs below in your notebook.
+8 📝 Complete the sentences with the word pairs below.

-mates/peers uninterested/disinterested reserved/timid confident/pushy critical/outspoken deceptive/deceitful
+mates/peers uninterested/disinterested reserved / timid confident / pushy critical / outspoken deceptive / deceitful

-- 1 Jim is very in large groups of strangers, but once he gets to know you he's not at all - 2 Teenagers feel their parents are n in their personal issues, telling them to work it out themselves.
-I believe they are only trying to remain - 3 I'm considered very a as I always state my opinions for all to hear, but I try not to be of others' ideas. - 4 Greg is a see person who knows what he wants, but people see him as a bit so too - always pressurising others. - 5 We're all m in my class, but we're not all best m. - 6 Appearances can be .
-I thought she was honest, but she was 🙇 and cheated on me.
+- 1 Jim is very in large groups of strangers, but once he gets to know you he's not at all . - 2 Teenagers feel their parents are in their personal issues, telling them to work it out themselves.
+I believe they are only trying to remain - 3 I'm considered very as I always state my opinions for all to hear, but I try not to be of others' ideas. - 4 Greg is a person who knows what he wants, but people see him as a bit too - always pressurising others. - 5 We're all in my class, but we're not all best - 6 Appearances can be .
+I thought she was honest, but she was and cheated on me.

-- 9) In your notebook, complete the sentences with the correct form of the words given. - 1 I'm sick of Dan's !
-He's throwing his weight around, but when it comes to acting he's plain lazy. (push) - 2 Diana's natural becomes evident among strangers, but with peers her comes to the fore. (timid, confident) - 3 Ted's may cause him trouble.
+- 9 Complete the sentences with the correct form of the words given. - 1 I'm sick of Dan's !!
+He's throwing his weight around, but when it comes to acting, he's plain lazy. (push)

+- 3 Ted's may cause him trouble.
 He just stood up in class and was of our teacher. (outspoken, criticise) - 10 Work in pairs.
 Take turns to describe the person you both know without giving their name for your partner to guess.